Overview

 Is Keap GDPR certified?

 According to Article 28 of the GDPR, data processors must act only upon the documented instructions of the data controller unless otherwise required by law.
 This, however, does not relieve us of any of our obligations or liabilities under the GDPR.
-We are still required to ensure that weâre in compliance with the GDPR.
+We are still required to ensure that we comply with the GDPR.

 GDPR and You

-So Keap is compliant with the GDPR.
-Does that mean that Iâm automatically compliant too?
+So Keap is focused on compliance with the GDPR.
+Does that mean that I’m automatically compliant too?
 If not, where can I learn more about my own obligations?

-Much of how you collect, use, and dispose of personal data is not determined by your data processor (thatâs us).
+Much of how you collect, use, and dispose of personal data is not determined by Keap (your data processor).
 Thus, each organization should get its own professional guidance on the topic to help ensure compliance.
-In addition to our Readiness Guide, hereâs an additional resource from the UK Information Commissionerâs Office: https://ico.org.uk/for-organisations/sme-web-hub/checklists/data-protection-self-assessment/.
+In addition to our Readiness Guide, here’s an additional resource from the UK Information Commissioner’s Office: https://ico.org.uk/for-organisations/sme-web-hub/checklists/data-protection-self-assessment/.

-Am I a data controller?
-Is Keap a data processor?
+Am I a Data Controller?
+Is Keap a Data Processor?

 Controllers and processors each have their own respective obligations under the law.
 Therefore, our GDPR compliance plan looks a bit different from what yours will look like.
-This doesnât mean we canât be used by data controllers â quite the opposite.
+This doesn’t mean we can’t be used by data controllers – quite the opposite.
 When a data controller engages a service provider like us, the service provider is typically a data processor acting on behalf of the controller, and the processor acts at the behest of the controller.
 As stated above, our DPA will govern the relationship, and the nature of the processing activities, between Keap and its customers.

-According to GDPR Article 4, personal data meansâŚâany information relating to an identified or identifiable natural person (âdata subjectâ); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.â
+According to GDPR Article 4, personal data means…“any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.”

 So, what does that mean for you?

-Within your Keap account, that would include your customersâ contact information.
+Within your Keap account, that would include your customers’ contact information.
 And they may at some point ask you to forget them, or modify their information to be accurate, etc. You would then be responsible for fulfilling that request.

-Does the GDPR require an additional checkbox to be able to lawfully process personal data?
-Or will a sentence such as "enter your information for us to email you XYZ Pdf" be sufficient?
+Does the GDPR Require an Additional Checkbox to Be Able to Lawfully Process Personal Data?
+Or Will a Sentence such as "Enter your information for us to email you XYZ Pdf" Be Sufficient?

-If you are processing personal data on the basis of the data subjectâs consent, you will need to include a mechanism to collect that consent, which could include an unticked checkbox which the data subject can tick to consent to the processing of his or her data.
-If you can consider this type of arrangement as a âcontractâ between you and the individual who requested the âsomething,â then you may be able to skip the checkbox altogether, and base your processing on the need to perform your obligations under this âcontractâ.
+If you are processing personal data on the basis of the data subject’s consent, you will need to include a mechanism to collect that consent, which could include an unticked checkbox which the data subject can tick to consent to the processing of his or her data for a specified purpose (for example, receiving email marketing communications from you about your products).
+If you can consider this type of arrangement as a “contract” between you and the individual who requested the “something,” then you may be able to skip the checkbox altogether and base your processing on the need to perform your obligations under this “contract”.
 See the Lawfulness of Processing section in the GDPR Readiness Guide.

-Yes.
-Article 17 of the GDPR sets out the data subjectâs right to have his or her data erased (also known as the âright to be forgottenâ) when certain (broad) grounds apply, such as (without limitation) when the personal data are no longer necessary for the purposes of processing, where consent, as the sole basis of processing, has been withdrawn, or where the data subject has objected to the processing of his or her personal data and you have no âcompelling legitimate groundsâ to continue the processing.
-Itâs important to note how broadly this right applies: in practice, there will be few circumstances where the GDPR will not require the deletion of data at the data subjectâs request.
+Normally, yes.
+Article 17 of the GDPR sets out the data subject’s right to have his or her data erased (also known as the “right to be forgotten”) when certain (broad) grounds apply, such as (without limitation) when the personal data are no longer necessary for the purposes of processing, where consent, as the sole basis of processing, has been withdrawn, or where the data subject has objected to the processing of his or her personal data and you have no “compelling legitimate grounds” to continue the processing.
+It’s important to note how broadly this right applies: in practice, there will be few circumstances where the GDPR will not require the deletion of data at the data subject’s request.

 Read more about the Right to be Forgotten in our GDPR Readiness Guide.
 See the Right to Erasure in the GDPR Readiness Guide.